 The Northeast Ohio Regional Sewer District (District) service area near Cleveland, Ohio, sought to address their combined sewer overflows (CSOs).
-Our firm worked with the District to complete a system-wide green infrastructure planning evaluation to identify potential projects to reduce CSOs.
-This planning evaluation supported a portion of the District’s long-term plan for CSO reduction known as Project Clean Lake.
-The potential projects were then ranked based on the projected costs and water quality benefits.
-The Fairhill-MLK project was selected as one of the first three green infrastructure projects to be designed and constructed and, as such, was called the ‘green infrastructure ambassador’ project.
+Based on a systemwide green infrastructure planning evaluation that we developed with the District, the Fairhill-MLK project was selected as one of the first three green infrastructure projects to be designed and constructed and, as such, was called a green infrastructure ambassador project.

 Our approach to CSOs focused on looking for ways to remove the stormwater from the combined sewer system (CSS) economically, rather than ways to upsize the capacity of the combined system.
 Our method included the potential for added value and amenities for the community in terms of physical surface features.
 The Fairhill-MLK project consisted of the design of significant sewer separation over an area of approximately 50 acres, water quality treatment and detention in a 20,000-square-foot, two-tiered bioretention basin in Ambler Park, a new public plaza area with stormwater educational components, and approximately 9,000 feet of storm sewer to convey stormwater to the basin.

 Bioretention systems are typically intended to capture and treat small drainage areas, usually less 10 acres.
 For the Fairhill-MLK project, we were able to combine the functionality of conventional detention basin design with the design principles of bioretention basins on a larger scale to treat a much larger drainage area – approximately 50 acres.
 The project captures and treats approximately 7 million gallons of stormwater per year, resulting in a reduction of approximately 2 million gallons per year of CSO to Lake Erie.